madara-tribe/Distillation-DeepLabV3Plus/README.md

 # Result of Speed and accuracy

-Student model is DeeplabV3 and delete classify BN layer Teacher model is from [this](https://github.com/madara-tribe/onnxed-DeepLabV3Plus)
+Student model is DeeplabV3 that is deleted classify BN layer

+Teacher model is from [this](https://github.com/madara-tribe/onnxed-DeepLabV3Plus)

 <b> each model size</b>